run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/get-started/installation-and-upgrade/perform-installation.md

     /subsystem=datasources/jdbc-driver=postgres:add(driver-name="postgres",driver-module-name="org.postgres",driver-xa-datasource-class-     name=org.postgresql.xa.PGXADataSource
     ```

     There are eight inputs of datasource for the citsmart_db, being four for CITSmart and three for CITSmart Neuro.
-The user and   password is citsmartdbuser and exemplo123 created in the section "PostgreSQL Database Server".
+The user and   password is citsmartdbuser and exemplo123 respectvely created in the section "PostgreSQL Database Server".

 3. To create datasources, execute the CLI commands below: